FotZik/fotzik.github.io/_posts/2015-11-11-examination-1.md

 ####**What do you think of static site generators?**

-####**What is robots.txt and how have you configure it for your site?**
+####**What is robots.txt and how have you configured it for your site?**
-robots.txt is a way to control what search bots can index and cannot index.
+robots.txt is a way to control what search robots can and cannot index.
 You can disallow certain folders and files from being indexed.
-You can also limit it to certain types of bots, for example BadBot, Google, etc.
+You can also exclude a single robot if wanted.

+{% highlight html %}
+User-agent: *
+Disallow: /
+{% endhighlight %}
+This will make all robots `User-agent: *` not be able to index any files in `/` which is the root, so that would mean all files with the above code.

+To exclude a single robot swap out * for the robot that you want to exclude.
+Example `User-agent: Google` will exclude Google.

+To exclude a file swap out / for the file structure.
+Example `/junk.html` will exclude the junk.html file.

-I decided for my site to not allow anything since this is more of a private website for me, my fellow students and the teachers.
-I do not want the website to be indexed by search bots.
+For this site I decided not to allow any robots to index anything.
+The reason for this is because I want the blog to be private and only open to myself, my fellow students and the teachers.

+####**What is humans.txt and how have you configured it for your site?**

+####**How did you implements comments to blog posts**

+####**What is Open Graph and how do you make use of it?**